In the academic category, this year’s winners were:

 - Michigan State University

 - Missouri State University

-- Teams of students from American University of the Middle East; University of Nevada, Las Vegas; University of Southern Indiana; and Wright State University were selected to participate in the finals of this year’s Student Case Competition, held during the Annual Conference & Expo.
+- Teams of students from Texas State University; University of Nevada, Las Vegas (two teams); and Wright State University were selected to participate in the finals of this year’s Student Case Competition, held during the Annual Conference & Expo.
 Each of the top four teams received $3,000.
 The winning team, from the University of Nevada, Las Vegas, was awarded an additional $2,000.

-- The IMA student chapter at Brigham Young University won the Clark Johnson Achievement Award in recognition of its innovative achievement in meeting the needs of IMA regular and student members.
+- The IMA student chapter at Brigham Young University won the Clark Johnson Achievement Award for the second consecutive year, in recognition of its innovative achievement in meeting the needs of IMA regular and student members.
 The award winner receives $5,000.

 Please visit IMA’s website for more information (including application forms and deadlines) related to awards for students and student chapters and for educators.